Workflow Steps

 A document request step creates a document request and sends it to the client through the portal.
 You configure the request title, description, and a client-facing deadline (e.g. "14 days from when the step runs").

-When the step executes, the request is created and the client is notified immediately.
+When the step executes, the request is created and the client is notified by email.
 The workflow step stays in progress while the client uploads their documents and submits a response.

 Once your team reviews and accepts the submission, the workflow step completes automatically — and any steps that were waiting on it can proceed.
 No one needs to manually update the workflow status.